ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 $ \vec{F}=\frac{d\vec{p}}{dt} $

-The potential energy function *U* acts as a cornerstone of the MD simulations because it allows calculating the forces.
+The potential energy function *U* is a cornerstone of the MD simulations because it allows calculating the forces.
 The force on an object is the negative of the derivative of the potential energy function:

 $\vec{F}=-\nabla{U}(\vec{r})$